Online Footplate Guide

 Used to relieve any remaining vacuum in the braking system.

 The gauge has two indicators – one for the vacuum reservoir and one for the train pipe.
 The measure is in 'inches of mercury'.
-The train brakes are fully off when around 21 inches of mercury are ShowContentn by both indicators.
+The train brakes are fully off when around 25 inches of mercury are shown by both indicators (other railways used only 21 inches of mercury).
 Applying the brakes will cause the train pipe indicator to fall rapidly as air is admitted to the system via the brake lever.
 The reservoir indicator will fall much more slowly.
 Any break in the train pipe, or an emergency brake application by the guard or by the 'communication chord' will admit air to the system, partially applying the brakes and warning the driver of a problem.